huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_reference_table.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the WAF reference table resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the WAF reference table resource.
   If omitted, the provider-level region will be used.
 Changing this parameter will create a new resource.

 * `name` - (Required, String) Specifies the name of the reference table.
 Only letters, digits, hyphens (-),